satendra02/react-chrome-extension/README.md

 ## Adding React app extension to Chrome

-In Chrome browser, go to chrome://extensions page and switch on developer mode.
+In the Chrome browser, go to chrome://extensions page and switch on developer mode.
 This enables the ability to locally install a Chrome extension.

 <img src="https://cdn-images-1.medium.com/max/1600/1*OaygCwLSwLakyTqCADbmDw.png" />

-Now click on the `LOAD UNPACKED` and browse to `[PROJECT_HOME]\build` ,This will install the React app as a Chrome extension.
+Now click on the `LOAD UNPACKED` and browse to `[PROJECT_HOME]\build`, This will install the React app as a Chrome extension.

-When you go to any website and click on extension icon, injected page will toggle.
+When you go to any website and click on the extension icon, the injected page will toggle.

 <img src="https://cdn-images-1.medium.com/max/1600/1*bXJYfvrcHDWKwUZCrPI-8w.png" />